Screaming Eagles (film): Plot

-On the night of June 5, 1944, the 502nd find themselves boarding troop planes that will be flying over Normandy, marking the beginning of Operation Overlord.
-Serving as a jumpmaster, Sgt.
+The 502nd find themselves boarding troop planes that will be flying over Normandy, marking the beginning of Operation Overlord.
+Jumpmaster Sgt.
 Forrest instructs the men regarding the jump and their mission when on the ground.
-The platoon is tasked to set up roadblocks and hold a bridge along the Douve.
-Their drop zone is a mile beyond that of 2nd Battalion.
-Only seconds after the planes fly over the coast, the Germans man anti-aircraft guns and aim them toward the planes.
+The platoon is tasked to set up roadblocks and hold a bridge along the Douve, and their drop zone is a mile beyond that of 2nd Battalion.
+Only seconds after the planes fly over the coast, the Germans man anti-aircraft cannons and aim them toward the planes.
 Peterson is killed when flak hits the plane.